GameDevRichtofen-G/Game-Firing-Setup-/README.md

 <br>
 `Firing flag` : this is a variable that we use to indicate we are firing and we won't allow player to player if this state was true
 <br>
-`Firing rate` : we use this to indicate the rate of fire. in other word, this would determine how long it will take for player to shoot again
+`Fire rate` : we use this to indicate the rate of fire. in other word, this would determine how long it will take for player to shoot again
 <br>
 Now that we know what we need we can actually make our firing system.
 ## Step 1: Setup